chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 - *"I bet all of those other stories my parents told me were true," or "What are the chances we have to kill Aarok again?"*
 - *"There's really very little difference between a dragon and sea serpent," or, "How many forms do these gods take?"*
-- *"Here's the most amazing thing I read in our library," or, "Here's the best lead I found on the Shard Scape for ou next adventure."*
+- *"Here's the most amazing thing I read in our library," or, "Here's the best lead I found on the Shard Scape for our next adventure."*
-- *"Do you ever think a god like that and a swarf like me," or, "How does that even work when one is a sea serpent and the other one's a city?"*
+- *"Do you ever think a god like that and a dwarf like me," or, "How does that even work when one is a sea serpent and the other one's a city?"*
 - *"I'm thinking of changing jobs," or, "When we get the homelands back, I wonder what I'll be."*
 - *"Faelin, what do you think of all this?", or, "Faelin, I'm letting you know right now."*
 - *"What do we do with Magmatic after this?", or, "We could probably open our own business after this."*